Beyond the Next Port: A Multi-Task Transformer for Forecasting Future Voyage Segment Durations: Method

 Based on this definition, the port geofence data can be used to segment vessel AIS trajectories into separate voyages, allowing each trajectory segment to be aggregated into a structured voyage record.
-Specifically, for each vessel’s complete AIS data, the vessel’s latitude-longitude coordinates are first intersected with the berth boundaries contained in the port geofence dataset to identify the departure and destination ports for each voyage.
-For any two consecutive berthing events, the AIS trajectories is further intersected with the pilotage boundary of the departure port and the anchorage boundary of the destination port.
-The last AIS point within the departure port’s pilotage area is regarded as the departure mark, and the first AIS point within the destination port’s anchorage area is regarded as the arrival mark.
+Specifically, for each vessel's complete AIS data, the vessel's latitude-longitude coordinates are first intersected with the berth boundaries contained in the port geofence dataset to identify the departure and destination ports for each voyage.
+For any two consecutive berthing events, the AIS trajectories are further intersected with the pilotage boundary of the departure port and the anchorage boundary of the destination port.
+The last AIS point within the departure port's pilotage area is regarded as the departure mark, and the first AIS point within the destination port's anchorage area is regarded as the arrival mark.
 The time difference between these two points is recorded as the sailing duration of the voyage.
-Finally, by matching the vessel's IMO identifier with the static vessel information, the corresponding vessel characteristics can be attached to each voyage record.
-Subsequently, origin voyage records are synchronized onto the discrete timeline by aligning each voyage’s actual departure timestamp to its unique time window $t = [(t-1)\Delta t,\ t\Delta t)$.
-In this way, regularized voyage record dataset is constructed.
+Due to factors such as incorrectly identified port-call events or unexpected incidents during navigation, some voyage records exhibit sailing durations that are substantially longer than the typical level of the corresponding segment.
+To mitigate the influence of such extreme observations, segment-wise outlier filtering is performed by removing voyage records whose sailing durations exceed the $97.5th$ percentile of the sailing time distribution for the corresponding segment.
+Finally, by matching the vessel's International Maritime Organization (IMO) identifier with the static vessel information, the corresponding vessel characteristics can be attached to each voyage record.
+Subsequently, voyage records are synchronized onto the discrete timeline by aligning each voyage's actual departure timestamp to its unique time window $t = [(t-1)\Delta t,\ t\Delta t)$.
+In this way, a regularized voyage record dataset is constructed.

-On this basis, constructing the port vessel count dataset becomes relatively straightforward.
-Specifically, assuming that the initial number of vessels in each port is zero, the voyage record dataset which records voyage segments, vessel departure time and sailing durations can be used to calculate the number of vessels arriving at and departing from each port within every time window $t$, therefore deriving the relative vessel count for each port over time.
+On this basis, the construction of the port vessel count dataset becomes relatively straightforward.
+Specifically, assuming that the initial number of vessels in each port is zero, the voyage record dataset which records voyage segments, vessel departure time and arrival time can be used to calculate the number of vessels arriving at and departing from each port within every time window $t$, therefore deriving the relative vessel count for each port over time.

-Through this pipeline, a structured dataset of regularized voyage records and port vessel count can be obtained for subsequent analysis and modeling.
+Through this pipeline, structured datasets of regularized voyage records and port vessel counts can be obtained for subsequent analysis and modeling.